-Meen curry is the name for fish curry in Kerala.
-What makes it unique and delicious is the coconut milk and the cocum added to it.
-Fish and rice are the staple food of Kerala.
-The fish curry can also be enjoyed with Puttu, Appam, and Kappa.
+A much-loved dish from the cuisine of Kerala, Meen curry is the name for fish curry in Kerala.
+What makes it unique and delicious is the coconut milk and the kokum added to it.
+This dish is a staple food of Kerala.
+The fish curry can be enjoyed with Puttu, Appam, and Kappa.

 It is served as an accompaniment with rice, dosa, idli, and pesarattu.
-Pachadi is made out of fresh vegetables and other ingredients such as yoghurt, coconut, red chillies, Vandyke.
+Pachadi is made of fresh vegetables and other ingredients such as yoghurt, coconut, red chillies, vandyke.
 The vegetables are garnished or sautéed in peanut oil.
 Pachadi is cooked in many other varieties as well.

-It is another delicious recipe cooked with a combination of vegetables, coconut, and curd.
+It is another delicious Kerala famous food cooked with a combination of vegetables, coconut, and curd.
 The vegetables include carrots, brinjal, beans, pumpkin, avaai, and gourd.
-It can also be prepared with a single combination of vegetables.
+It can also be prepared with a single vegetable like brinjal.
 The dish is seasoned with curry leaves and coconut oil.